 Cawdron notes in his Afterword that “But the Stars is based on a quote from Dante Aligheri’s 14th century poem The Divine Comedy.
 ‘But the stars that marked our starting fall away.
 We must go deeper into greater pain, for it is not permitted that we stay.'”

 For further reading

-And I’ve included Cawdron in Six new science fiction authors worth reading now.
+This is one of the novels in Peter Cawdron’s insightful First Contact book series.
+And I’ve included Cawdron in Seven new science fiction authors worth reading now.